lvgl/lvgl/docs/libs/rlottie.rst

      lv_obj_t * lottie = lv_rlottie_create_from_file(parent, width, height, "path/to/lottie.json");

-Note that, Rlottie uses the standard STDIO C file API, so you can use the path “normally” and no LVGL specific driver letter is required.
+Note that, Rlottie uses the standard STDIO C file API, so you can use the path "normally" and no LVGL specific driver letter is required.

 Use Rlottie from raw string data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~